 Warren shares scoring wealth as Pacers halt Thunder

 T.J.
 Warren scored 24 points to lead the Indianapolis Pacers to a 107-100 road win over the Oklahoma City Thunder on Wednesday night.
-Warren was one of seven Pacers to finish in double figures as Indiana continued the balanced scoring that has helped them achieve success recently.
+Warren was one of seven Pacers to finish in double figures.
+Balanced scoring has been a big factor in their recent success.

 Warren also led the way the last time the teams met, scoring 23 in the teams' Nov.
 12 meeting in Indianapolis, which was also won by the Pacers.
 The Pacers scored the final seven points of the third quarter to regain a one-point lead.